 Marcos woos US investors: PH economy ‘robust, resilient’

-by Philippine Resources - September 21, 2022
+By: Philippine Resources September 21, 2022

 President Ferdinand Marcos Jr. speaks to American businessmen at the New York Stock Exchange Business Forum in New York City on Sept.
 20, 2022 (Tuesday, Philippine time).
 Marcos, who is on the second day of his six-day trip to the United States, said his engagement at the NYSE serves as an "invaluable opportunity" to share with business leaders how the Philippines is ramping up efforts to open up the economy and accelerate post-pandemic recovery.
 (Contributed photo)